-Despite being offered specially designed, free faux fur until 2030, the Ministry of Defence (MoD) continues to fund the hunting of black bears for their skins.
-It has spent £1 million on this in the last seven years alone – and the public agrees that it is an enormous waste of taxpayer money.
+Despite being offered specially designed, free faux fur until 2030, the Ministry of Defence (MoD) continues to make killing black bears for their skins a profitable pursuit for hunters.
+It has spent £1 million on bearskin caps in the last seven years alone – and the public agrees that it is an enormous waste of taxpayer money.
 A new poll carried out by Populus – official pollster of The Times – reveals that 75% of the UK public considers the bearskin caps a “bad use of Government funds”.
 And 73% would like to see the prime minister take action to replace the bearskins with faux fur.

 As many people in the UK struggle to pay for essentials like gas and electricity, it’s shameful that the government is wasting taxpayer money on ornamental bearskin caps.

 A Freedom of Information request at the end of last year revealed that each cap costs an astounding £1,710, even though they serve no military purpose.

 Leading faux-furrier ECOPEL has offered the MoD an unlimited amount of its faux bear fur free of charge, meaning that a move away from cruelly obtained bearskins could save hard-hit taxpayers over £1 million.

 It takes the skin of at least one bear to make a single cap.
 Some bears are shot several times before they die, and some escape only to bleed to death.
 When mother bears are killed, their cubs are left to starve.